Thursday, August 29, 2019

 You can put them back in the original bowl, or maybe a smaller covered glass container.

-Add some sprigs of fresh dill (I used 4), just lay them in the dish.
+Add some sprigs of fresh dill (I used 4), just lay them in the dish or just add some onion slices or both.

 Make a brine of two parts water, one part white wine vinegar, start with sugar-1/4 to 1/2 the amount of vinegar.
 (We like them not too sweet, so when you taste the brine, it's first a bit sweet, but then the vinegar kicks in and still goes up your nose) Add more vinegar or sugar to taste.
 Pour this over the cucumbers, chill, covered.